EliasHaaralahti/OpenAI-Gym-Solutions/README.md

 ## Things I will implement as soon as possible:
 - Collect and document better statistics for each model/environment to easily view/compare models and their results.
-- Save top performing models.
-Especially when training takes time.
-- If loading model, use min explore.